ualberta-rcg/public/scheduling/questions.md

    - Runs the command scontrol showjob

 22. Software licenses and generic resources
-   - Currently not implemented on
+   - Currently not implemented on cluster

 23. Submit a job asking for that asks for:
    - 2 tasks